gdabas/MLKitOCR/Readme.md

 ## Set-up
 * Change package name to your own naming
-* change package name in AndroidManifext.xml
+* Change package name in AndroidManifext.xml
-* change package name in build.gradle for App level
+* Change package name in build.gradle for App level
-* change directory structure and package name of java source files
+* Change directory structure and package name of java source files
 * Enroll the package to firebase console
 * Log in Firebase Console
 * Add a project for this app